Philippine ruling party leaders endorse Duterte for V-P in 2022

 In the Philippines, the president is limited to one six-year term.
 Mr Duterte's term ends in June next year, but he has said he is seriously thinking about running for vice-president, which political observers and critics say could be a backdoor to the presidency.

-Next year's polls will be a referendum on Mr Duterte's policies, including his bloody war on drugs, in which thousands of people have been killed, and the handling of the pandemic, many political analysts say.
+Next year's election will be a referendum on Mr Duterte's policies, including his bloody war on drugs which has led to the deaths of thousands of people, and the handling of the coronavirus pandemic, many political analysts say.

-For its presidential candidate, the party leadership endorsed Mr Duterte's top aide and incumbent Senator Christopher "Bong" Go, Mr Matibag said, describing Mr Go and Mr Duterte as a formidable team.
+For its presidential candidate, the party leadership has endorsed Mr Duterte's top aide and incumbent senator Christopher "Bong" Go, Mr Matibag said.
+He added that Mr Go and Mr Duterte were a "formidable" team.

 "We are hoping the entire membership can carry it.
 That is the popular and logical choice of PDP-Laban leaders," Mr Matibag told a media briefing.

-Mr Go has repeatedly said he was not interested in the presidency, and the only thing that could change his mind was if Mr Duterte agreed to be his running mate.
+His endorsement in 2019 helped Mr Go to become a senator, a job he combines with being Mr Duterte's personal aide.

-But she and her father have both said they are against the idea of her running.
+Mr Go has repeatedly said that he is not interested in the presidency, and the only thing that could change his mind would be if Mr Duterte agreed to be his running mate.

-The filing of candidacy papers for next year's polls will start in October.
-Until then everything is just speculation and "every noise could just be posturing", said political analyst Victor Manhit.
+But Ms Sara and her father have both said they are against the idea of her running.